KatiaAuxilien/KatiaAuxilien.github.io/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!

+## 📝 License

+Copyright © 2024 Katia Auxilien.
+This project is MIT licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_